-Many banks today offer their presence through ATMs, Kiosks, internet banking, tablet banking, mobile web banking, mobile banking applications, social media banking and more, apart from conventional branch network and extension / service counters.
+Many banks today offer their presence through ATMs, Kiosks, internet banking, tablet banking, mobile web banking, mobile banking applications, social media banking, and more, apart from conventional branch networks and extension/service counters.
 This is called multichannel banking.

 Omnichannel is not about only consistent look and feel

-Having a consistent look and feel across all channels is one part of the whole story and it cannot be confused with the story itself.
-Look and feel only caters to the cosmetic part but it cannot represent the complete customer experience.
+Having a consistent look and feel across all channels is one part of the story, and it cannot be confused with the story itself.
+Look and feel only caters to the cosmetic part, but it cannot represent the complete customer experience.

-By offering multiple channels, customers will move to self-serviced channels and will help the banks to cut cost
+By offering multiple channels, customers will move to self-service channels and will help the banks to cut cost

-One has to understand the channel behavior and usage pattern before making such assumption.
-Alternate channels complement existing channels, but do not completely replace them.
-The bank has to use right tools to engage customers through these channels.
-This strategy will help them to reduce certain costs and explore new income avenues through additional / value added services.
+One has to understand the channel behavior and usage pattern before making such assumptions.
+Alternate channels complement existing channels but do not completely replace them.
+Banks have to use the right tools to engage customers through these channels.
+This strategy will help them to reduce certain costs and explore new income avenues through additional / value-added services.